Hillel Campus Climate Initiative

 As part of the cohort experience, participating campuses will:

-- Build a coalition to address antisemitism
+- Build a coalition to combat antisemitism

 - Engage in campus-specific work to implement data-informed action steps to foster a positive, inclusive, and welcoming campus climate for Jewish students and all students.